 Philosophy degree from The Southern Baptist Theological Seminary.
 Prior

 to teaching at NGU, he served as an adjunct professor at Anderson

 University and as a pastor in South Carolina, Kentucky, and Indiana.
 In

 his spare time, Melton enjoys spending time with his four children,

 reading, and traveling with his wife Amy.

-Bill Murray earned a Bachelor of Science in education degree and a
+Dr. Bill W. Murray earned a Bachelor of Science in education degree and a

 Bachelor of Science in technology degree from the University of Memphis.

 He earned a Master of Divinity degree and a Doctor of Philosophy degree